What is Orthognathic Surgery?

 “Prognathism” and “retrognathism” are used when the problem is exclusively in the lower jaw.

-Other problems with the jaw bones’ width, size, and shape also play an important role in determining your facial aesthetics.
+Other concerns with the jaw bones’ width, size, and shape also play an important role in determining your facial aesthetics.
 This is why orthognathic surgery is planned on a case-by-case basis.

-Jaw shape and alignment abnormalities can cause both cosmetic and functional problems.
+Jaw shape and alignment abnormalities may cause both cosmetic and functional problems.
 As such, you are considered a good candidate for corrective jaw surgery if you have:

 - Small chin